Did You Hear the News?

-If you guessed any number other than zero, you would be wrong.
+If you guessed any number other than zero, you are wrong.

 Point being, very low interest rates created a class of stocks heretofore never seen.
 Namely, companies with absolutely no accountability to their shareholders trading at very high multiples.

 Their days may not yet be over, but they are numbered.
 Specifically, that number is the yield on the 10-year Treasury-note, currently sitting at 2.8%.
-That’s more than DOUBLE its low point less than two years ago, and as high as its been in four years.
+That’s DOUBLE where it was less than two years ago, and as high as its been in four years.